Use scaling configuration features to implement auto scaling

 |

-This section describes how to prepare an instance RAM role, tags, an SSH key pair, and the instance user data.
+Follow these steps to create the required instance RAM role, tags, key pair, and instance user data.

-For more information, see Create or add a tag.
+For more information, see Create and bind tags.

 For more information, see Create an SSH key pair.

 For more information, see Create a RAM role for a trusted Alibaba Cloud service.
 You can also use an existing RAM role.
-When you specify an existing RAM role in a scaling configuration, make sure that ECS or Elastic Container Instance is the trusted entity of the RAM role.
-Otherwise, Auto Scaling cannot create ECS instances or elastic container instances based on the scaling configuration.
-For example, RAM role
+When you select an instance RAM role in a scaling configuration, ensure that the permission policy of the instance RAM role allows instances in the scaling group to assume the role.
+Otherwise, the scaling configuration cannot launch instances.
+For example, the RAM role

 IyEvYmluL3NoDQplY2hvICJIZWxsbyBXb3JsZC4gIFRoZSB0aW1lIGlzIG5vdyAkKGRhdGUgLVIpISIgfCB0ZWUgL3Jvb3Qvb3V0cHV0MTAudHh0

-This section describes how to create a scaling group and a scaling configuration, and apply the feature settings that are prepared in Step 1: Prepare feature settings to the scaling configuration.
+Follow these steps to create a scaling group and a scaling configuration, and then apply the items created in Step 1.

 Create a scaling group.